 Figure 6.8: The most magnified supernova in the SNLS 3-year data set.
 In red: the supernova and the host galaxy.
 In blue: foreground galaxies.
 In green: background galaxies.
 In yellow: stars or saturated objects.
-106 relation that has been used is an average mass-luminosity for all galaxies.
-Kleinheinrich et al. (2004) also give results when splitting their lens galaxy population into a red and a blue subsample which will be interesting to exploit in the future.

 Figure 6.9: The residuals to the Hubble diagram vs the magnification of the SNe expressed in magnitudes for the K04 input mass-luminosity relation.